News and Publicity

 e-nEUS

-If you would like to promote your event using the TV monitors throughout UBC and
+If you would like to promote your event using the TV monitors throughout UBC and Engineering buildings, please follow the instructions below:

 1. For the template and tips on how to create the slides for the digital system, please go UBC Digital Signage for design/content tips and sign templates.